A grad student's guide to the best study spots at Brandeis

 Shapiro Campus Center

-On the third floor of the Shapiro Campus Center, two stories above the Brandeis gift shop, is a Commuter Lounge run by the Department of Student Activities.
+On the third floor of the Shapiro Campus Center, two stories above the Brandeis gift shop, is a Commuter Lounge run by the Department of Student Engagement.
 Both spaces are available upon sending a request email to the department.
 This room, which features a table workspace, couches, a sink, a small refrigerator, and cupboard space, is available to all students living off campus.
 All you need to have is your student ID card.
 Aside from the lounge, there is an extra study space on the second floor of Shapiro with computers and study desks.

 You could simply grab a cup of coffee or a snack from the café located on the first floor and head to these spaces during the day.
 But what differentiates these spaces from most of the ones mentioned before and after, is that they are available 24/7; so if a class or a project is turning you into a night owl, this space can be an option in addition to the library for you.